hitsave-io/xyz/client/docs/index.rst

-.. hitsave documentation master file, created by sphinx-quickstart on Tue Oct 25 09:31:09 2022.
+..
+HitSave documentation master file, created by sphinx-quickstart on Tue Oct 25 09:31:09 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Hitsave: instant cloud caching for your data.
+HitSave: instant cloud caching for your data.
 =============================================

-Hitsave lets you track your experiments and data in a code-dependent way.
+HitSave lets you track your experiments and data in a code-dependent way.

 Example
 -------